+Are you prepared for emergency cooking?
 One of the first things to consider while becoming self reliant is to have alternate means of cooking for an emergency situation.
 Some of these methods are expensive and require specialty fuels that may not be around when you need it.
+But it is very important to be prepared for emergencies.
 I found a way to make an awesome rocket stove out of upcycled (and free!) junk.

 I like to save stuff.
 Like random, weird stuff.
 My husband calls me a hoarder.
 I like to think of it as channeling my creativity by using stuff that would normally be thrown away.
 Poh-tay-toh, poh-tah-toh, whatever.
 I keep old baby food containers, old formula containers (can you tell I’m a grandma?), mason jars, and old empty food cans.
 You can read my post on upcycling on the homestead here.

 The old baby food containers and mason jars have had a myriad of uses.
 I use a mason jar nearly every morning for my breakfast smoothie.
 I’ve also put all kinds of herbs and stuff in both mason jars (for big quantities) and baby food containers (for smaller amounts).
 I have also made salves and natural beauty care items (you can find my salve recipes here and here) and put them in baby food containers.